Visit

 • In order to complete a course challenge, you must be enrolled in coursework at Aims during the semester you pass the exam for it to be applied to your record.

-• If you are not enrolled during the semester in which you course challenge, please keep your paperwork stating that you passed your challenge course and submit it with your application to RTE 1001.
-Once accepted into the program, you will submit your challenge course paperwork to records to have your challenge course applied to your record.
-Remember, many faculty are not on campus during the summer semester, or have deadlines which need to be met to take course challenge exams.
-(Example: the last day to let the Chair know that you'd like to take the Medical Terminology course challenge is July 12, 2024.)
+• If you are not enrolled during the semester in which you challenge your course, please keep your paperwork stating that you passed your challenge course and submit it with your application to RTE 1001.
+Once accepted into the program, you will submit your challenge course paperwork to the records department to have your challenge course applied to your record.
+Remember, many faculty are not on campus during the summer semester, or have deadlines that need to be met to take course challenge exams.
+(Example: the last day to let the Chair know that you'd like to take the Medical Terminology course challenge is July 9, 2026.)
 Once you pass the deadline to request a test, you may have to wait another year to apply.

-Students will be required to upload the following information into the application for RTE 1001.
-Please have the information readily available at the time of application submission.
-Direct patient care is optional but must be uploaded if student would like credit on their application score.
+Students will be required to upload the following information into the RTE 1001 application.
+Please have the information readily available when submitting your application.
+Direct patient care is optional, but must be uploaded if the student wishes to receive credit on their application score.

 When you are ready to apply, follow this link to complete your application for admission consideration: Rad Tech Application

-If you have questions about the Aims rad tech program or how to apply, contact Erin Miyoshi at erin.miyoshi@aims.edu.
+If you have questions about the Aims Rad Tech program or the application process, please contact Erin Miyoshi at erin.miyoshi@aims.edu.

 Good luck!